kneitinger/kneitinger.github.io/_posts/2015-08-21-brtfs-raid-on-dmcrypt.markdown

 + **ssd**: enables various optimizations for solid state disks
-+ **compress=** : enables on the fly compression of the data before writing it, which uses less space and often, on modern hardware, is actually *faster* than non-compressed as harddrives (even SSDs) remain the bottleneck in data storage.
++ **compress=** : enables on the fly compression of the data before writing it, which uses less space and often, on modern hardware, is actually *faster* than non-compressed as hard drives (even SSDs) remain the bottleneck in data storage.
 The available choices are zlib (better compression) or lzo (faster compression)
-+ **subvol=** : specify which subvolume os to be mounted
++ **subvol=** : specify which subvolume is to be mounted

 ### Mounting the Subvolumes and /boot Partition
 The first step is to mount the "root" subvolume to the /mnt/arch directory, with